mgsosna/mattsosna.com/_posts/careers/2020-12-30-DS-transition-5.md

-It's tempting to follow the path of least resistance as a data scientist.
-It's enjoyable to keep analyzing data, so let's run some more analyses.
-I like writing tests, so it's easy to justify refactoring an old repo.
-Maybe we want to read just a few more articles before we can really start on our thing.

-There's not much I can say that people like Nir Eyal (Indistractable), James Clear (Atomic Habits), and plenty of others can do much better.
-But I can share, at least, some productivity tips that I think are applicable to data science.

 For it to be impactful, it needs to be relevant.
 There's a philosophy/lifestyle for successful people in tech: you need to constantly be learning.
 There's a sort of humility in knowing that the in-demand tools of the day will keep changing.
 It's like resting on a slowly-moving treadmill... stop moving and you'll gradually slip away.

-* Need to constantly be learning and improving
-* New technologies and frameworks will come, and you'll need to learn them to stay relevant.

-### The data science vacuum

-fall into the "data science vacuum," as I like to think of it.
-In the vacuum, we can just focus on the analysis and the code.

-But the issue with the vacuum is that we lack the **context** for crunching our numbers.

-ignore the interpersonal aspect of data science.
-Our job is to crunch the numbers, to parse the signals from the noise and uncover the truth.
-The truth should speak for itself

-"Storytelling"

-But in this post, we'll instead ask **what** tasks to focus on and **why**?
-What are the questions that actually help a business move forward?

-### Table of contents
-1. Critical thinking
-  - Like with the statistics post, being able to identify the cause of trends.
-Parsing signals from noise